 “All rise,” the bailiff says in a loud clear baritone voice.
 The Monday morning session of the District Court of New South Wales, Australia starts when Judge Alison Meyers enters the court and takes her seat at the bench.
 As is usual she has a long docket for the week, and this first case promises to take up a lot of the week.
 It’s complex and has political ramifications as well.
-Expecting this to be all day today and tomorrow, most of the people for the docket have been excused attendance today.
+Expecting this to take all day today and tomorrow, most of the people on the docket have been excused from attending today.
 Only those for the next two cases have been told to appear, just in case there’s a last minute agreement between the two parties for this one.

 With the judge seated the bailiff hands up the first file while he says, “Be seated.
 The New South Wales Government Office of Environment and Heritage versus NPW Productions Limited for infringement of trading name and trademarks.”
 A group of middle aged lawyers at the table for the plaintiff stand while some older men sit beside them, and three mid-twenties people stand at the defendant’s table while three other young people sit beside them.

 Judge Meyers looks them over, and says, “Will the lead member of each party introduce their parties, please.
 The rest may sit.”

 The eldest of the plaintiff group remains standing while the rest sit down.
 He nods at the judge while saying, “Nathan Wright of the New South Wales Attorney General’s Department with Jason Smith and James White assisting, also of the Attorney General’s Department.”